use-cardano/use-cardano/README.md

 The package leverages [lucid](https://github.com/spacebudz/lucid) for transaction building and off-chain code to interact with smart contracts.
 For more information on that, visit the [lucid documentation](https://lucid.spacebudz.io/).

+In order to allow walletconnect too, create an account on Wallet Connect cloud and add the projectId in /config/mynth-use-cardano-options.ts

 ## Minimal Example

 ```tsx filename="minimal-example.tsx" copy